martonpaulo/portfolio/README.md

 - [ ] create a Mentors / References page
 - [ ] add a Skills section with technology icons
 - [ ] implement a work timeline
-- [ ] improve SEO with metadata from Directus API
+- [ ] improve SEO with metadata from Directus API and add sitemap
 - [ ] integrate Cloudflare Analytics
 - [ ] enhance the design with personal photos
+- [ ] add a resume download link
+- [ ] add Framer Motion animations
+- [ ] validate SEO and accessibility with Lighthouse
+- [ ] use getStaticProps or getServerSideProps in Next.js for dynamic data optimization
+- [ ] add tests with Jest, React Testing Library and Cypress
+- [ ] prefetch data with React Query
+- [ ] CSP and HSTS security headers
+- [ ] is it necessary to implement a cookie banner?

 ## 🌟 Inspirations